olfub/XLP/README.md

-## Repository for "Why Should I Even Trust Linear Objective Function?": Explaining the Solutions of Linear Programs using Neural Encodings
+## Repository for "Elucidating Linear Programs by Neural Encodings"

 ## How to generate the data